SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 but ``0...count`` only counts as far as ``3``
 (the index of the last item in the array), because it is a half-closed range.

-..
-QUESTION: Should these appear here, or in Control Flow?
-..
-NOTE: Ranges have handy functions
-   (well, specifically IntGeneratorType and DoubleGeneratorType at present) such as reverse(), contains() and by() - where should these be mentioned?

 .. _Operators_BitwiseOperators: